Symposium on current audience research across artforms

 Location: Deakin Downtown, Deakin University, Melbourne, Australia

-The International Network of Audience Research in the Performing Arts (iNARPA) invites you to its first public event in Australia: a symposium on current audience research across artforms.
+The first public event in Australia: a symposium on current audience research across the artforms was held on 14 March 2018.

-The event will comprise keynote speeches from Dr Caroline Heim (Queensland University of Technology) on The Performing Audience, and Lisa Walsh (Research Manager, Australia Council) on The Participating Audience; feature academic and practitioner papers as well as discussions focused on audience research techniques, challenges, impacts and trends.
+The symposium comprised of keynote speeches from Dr Caroline Heim (Queensland University of Technology) on The Performing Audience, and Lisa Walsh (Research Manager, Australia Council) on The Participating Audience; featured academic and practitioner papers as well as discussions on audience research techniques, challenges, impacts and trends.